MoonSHRD/react-native-app/README.md

 # MoonSHRD Messenger

-MoonSHRD is a decentralized messegnger based on Matrix protocol.
-Feel free to check out information about matrix at matrix.org
+MoonSHRD is a decentralized messegnger based on Matrix protocol and P2Chat.
+Feel free to check out information about Matrix at matrix.org

 ## Before you start